-- 39. Any person that exercises one of the activities covered by these Regulations without having a licence issued by the Reserve Bank and- - (a) continues to do so after his licence is revoked; or - (b) is in breach of any terms and conditions imposed by the Reserve Bank, is subject to remedies as prescribed by the Reserve Bank under section 32 of the Act.
+- 39. Any person that exercises one of the activities covered by these Regulations without having a licence issued by the Reserve Bank and- - (a) continues to do so after the licence is revoked; or - (b) is in breach of any term or condition imposed by the Reserve Bank, is subject to remedies as prescribed by the Reserve Bank under section 32 of the Act.